What We Do

 - Recyclable and compostable disposables in Lenoir Mainstreet, Top of Lenoir, Chase Dining Hall, and Cafe McColl.

-- Reusable mug and water bottle program with 20 percent discount on each hot beverage and fountain beverage purchased in retail operations, including Lenoir Mainstreet, Top of Lenoir, Cafe McColl, Alpine Deli & Cafe and The Beach Cafe.
+- Reusable mug and water bottle program discounted refills on each hot beverage and fountain beverage purchased in retail operations, including Lenoir Mainstreet, McColl Café, The Beach Café, Ram’s Market, Genomic Café and The Atrium.

 - Reusable to-go containers in Top of Lenoir and Chase Dining Halls, resulting in the diversion of nearly 76,000 disposable containers each semester.